 If your kitty seems a little overweight, check the feeding guidelines on their daily food to make sure you haven’t accidentally slipped into overfeeding.
 Make an adjustment.

 Even just taking away a couple tablespoons of food each day can help your cat get slim and trim over time.
 You should definitely ask your vet for guidance on this, as they can help you formulate a diet plan and give advice on exercise for your cat.

 How are you helping your cat during Back To School Month?
+Does your cat seem down when the kids go back to school?
 Let us know in the comments below!